karmab/kcli/doc/index.rst

 Overriding parameters
 ---------------------

-You can override parameters in - commands - scripts - files - plan files
+You can override parameters in

+-  commands
+-  scripts
+-  files
+-  plan files
 -  profiles

 For that , you can pass in kcli vm or kcli plan the following
+parameters:

-parameters: - -P x=1 -P y=2 and so on - –paramfile - In this case, you
+-  -P x=1 -P y=2 and so on
-provide a yaml file ( and as such can provide more complex structures )
+-  –paramfile - In this case, you provide a yaml file ( and as such can provide more complex structures )

 The indicated objects are then rendered using jinja.
-For instance in a profile The delimiters ‘[[’ and ’]]’ are used instead of the commonly used ‘{{’ and ‘}}’ so that this rendering doesn’t get in the way when providing j2 files for instance
+The delimiters ‘[[’ and ’]]’ are used instead of the commonly used ‘{{’ and ‘}}’ so that this rendering doesn’t get in the way when providing j2 files for instance

 ::